elastic/connectors/docs/reference/jira.md

 - Users can add [JQL queries](https://support.atlassian.com/jira-service-management-cloud/docs/use-advanced-search-with-jira-query-language-jql/) for syncing the source.
 - All the data returned by JQL queries will be indexed.
+- The valid format for adding sync rules can be referred from [JIRA.md](../connectors/docs/sync-rules/JIRA.md).
+Any errors encountered, will be presented to the user visually in the sync rules overview.

 **Note:** "projects" configuration field will be overridden by the advanced rules.